simrb/help-gem/README.md

 	$ cd help-gem
 	$ ruby setup.rb

-How to use ?
+test it with making a look

 	$ simrb help

-## RESCUE
+## RESCUE for INSTALLTION

-If you are a newbie in programming development, the following representation that tells you how to setup the environment step by step. assuming you have pure environment in your operating system that has not been installed anything or configured the application of `Simrb`
+Deploying a web application is not easy due to the complex server environment, the below question maybe help you across these issues.

+### How to setup the required environment

-### Step 01, install ruby
+install ruby

 	$ \curl -sSL https://get.rvm.io | bash -s stable
 	# rvm install ruby-2.1.3

-### Step 02, install git
+install git

 	$ yum install git

-### Step 03, install database, we suppose you use the database `sqlite` as the first installation, so
+### How to connect the database

+assuming your database is `sqlite`, so

 	# yum install sqlite3*
 	# yum install sqlite-devel

-now, the database connection string that supposes to be `db_connection: sqlite://db/data.rb`, you would place it in `scfg.rb` file later
+by default, the ORM is sequel, and the db connection should be `db_connection: sqlite://db/data.rb`, you put it into `scfg.rb` file for using, more details see [Sequel](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html)

-### Step 04, booting
+### How to deal with the server

-about web server environment, check the port 80 and make sure it has not been used
+firstly, you should ensure your port like `:80` that has not been used

 	netstat -apn | grep :80

-normally, you will find the apache(httpd) is running that always occupy the port 80, so remove it
+normally, you will find the apache(httpd) is running, it always occupies the port 80, uninstall it

 	# yum remove httpd